$tt^{*}$ Geometry of Modular Curves: Classification of the Models

 The space $X_{1}(N)$ is called modular curve for $\Gamma_{1}(N)$ and can be shown to have the structure of a compact Riemann surface.
 Since the two dimensional lattice becomes degenerate when $\tau$ approaches the rational projective line, the cusps cannot be strictly considered as members of this class of theories, but rather as critical limits\footnote{It will be clear later that the cusps can be interpreted as RG flow fixed points.}.\\ So, we learn that the whole space of models can be written as union of connected components labelled by the integer $N$:

 where $X_{1}(N)$ parametrizes the subclass of theories of level $N$.
 It follows from the derivation that each point on $\mathcal{A}$ identifies a model up to isomorphisms. \\ The next step is to classify the vacua for this family of theories.
 Let us consider the modular curve of level $N$.
-The derivative of the superpotential is an elliptic function on the elliptic curve $\mathbb{C}/ \Lambda_{\tau}$ which has a simple pole at each point $kQ + \Lambda_{\tau},\ k=0,...,N-1$ and a simple zero at each point $P+kQ+ \Lambda_{\tau}, \ k=0,...N-1$ for some $P \in C/ \Lambda_{\tau}$ such that $\partial_{z} W(P)=0$.
+The derivative of the superpotential is an elliptic function on the elliptic curve $\mathbb{C}/ \Lambda_{\tau}$ which has a simple pole at each point $kQ + \Lambda_{\tau},\ k=0,...,N-1$ and a simple zero at each point $P+kQ+ \Lambda_{\tau}, \ k=0,...,N-1$ for some $P \in C/ \Lambda_{\tau}$ such that $\partial_{z} W(P)=0$.
 Given that the principal divisor is vanishing by Abel's theorem, we get

 So we deduce that also $P$ must be a torsion point and, once known, we can construct the whole set of vacua with the action of the symmetry generators.
-In order to find $P$, one can define on an elliptic curve the Weil pairing of order $N$ between torsion points:
+In order to find $P$, one can define the Weil pairing of order $N$ between torsion points: